SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## The victors of the first world war were tyrannies, not polities, and they did not promote widespread liberty.

-The heavily nationalist French and English public sentiment at the beginning of the war was fueled by a politically motivated arms race (Huang, The Inevitable Shift).
-Although originally induced by the security dilemma, the rapid military expansion was often exaggerated by political and egotistical motivations: the British government\'s naval ambitions were not strictly defensive.
+Although originally induced by the security dilemma, the rapid military expansion was often exaggerated by political and egotistical
+motivations: the British government\'s naval ambitions were not strictly defensive.
 This engineered public sentiment was quickly reversed when the bloody trench stalemate became apparent, but the war torn countries felt they needed to outlast the enemy as a point of pride.
 The wage slavery and proletariat oppression of Marx, Engels, and Lenin came in the form of state propaganda posters imploring women to work in factories and conserve bread (Khakpour, WWI Aftermath, 5).
 English war poet Charles Sorley writes of the \"millions of the mouthless dead,\" exposing the loss of life on the battlefield.

 ## In addition, the new post-war Europen states was not conducive to liberty